-"Oh my lord," came a horrified but otherwise familiar voice.
-"Sir Robert, Kaede, wait outside; shut the door, Mari."
+"Holy Father in heaven," came a horrified but otherwise familiar voice.
+"Sir Robert, Kaede, wait outside.
+Shut the door, Mari."

-Sylviane's eyes never bothered to focus her blurry sight.
+Sylviane never bothered to even look up at the intruders.
 It took all her willpower just to crack open her parched lips:

 "Mari...
 I told you to leave me alone..."

-"You also claimed that you were no longer the princess, and we no longer had to follow you," Mari replied with grim determination as she closed the door and leaned against it.
+"You also claimed that you were no longer the princess, and we no longer had to follow you," Mari replied in a stiff voice as she closed the door and leaned against it.
 "If you wish to rescind that order, I will gladly offer you my head as punishment."

-"You should have fetched me earlier, Mari," the male voice reprimanded as his figure crouched down to pull the abandoned dagger off the floor before handing it to the Lady's Maid.
+"You should have fetched me earlier, Mari," the male voice reprimanded as his figure crouched down.
+He picked up the abandoned dagger before handing it to the Lady's Maid.

-"My apologies, Milord, but I thought she would recover as usual after a day or two of rest.
-I didn't think it was this bad until morning when I peeked in and saw this on the floor," she emphasized the dagger before gently tucking it away.
+"Apologies, Your Grace, but I thought she would recover as usual after a day or two of rest.
+I didn't think it was this bad until morning when I peeked in and saw this on the floor," she emphasized the dagger before tucking it away.

-Sylviane at last recognized the familiarity.
-The man was Pascal -- much older than in her memories -- who was also the last person she wanted to see right now.
+Sylviane at last recognized the familiar voice.
+The man was Pascal.
+He was much older than in her memories... and he was also the last person she wanted to see right now.

-"LEAVE!" her hoarse voice shouted out as she pulled her knees in and buried her face between them.
+"LEAVE!"
+She shouted at him with a hoarse voice, before pulling her knees in and burying her face between them.

 Even during her worst moments, Sylviane had refused, utterly refused to cry aloud.
 The dignity of a princess was all she had left.
-To see her in such a miserable state, they would lose what little respect they still held.
+If others saw her in such a miserable state, they would lose what little respect they had remaining.

-"Sure," Pascal sounded almost casual as he sat down on the bed right next to her.
-"After you kick me back out -- your skills at that have improved considerably over the years.
+"Sure, once you kick me back out."
+Pascal spoke almost casually as he walked over and sat down on her bed, no more than a pace away.
+"Your skills at that have improved considerably over the years.
 I am sure you would have no problem if you meant it."

-"I don--I don't need your help!" her rising pitch managed to force out in a delayed yell.
+"I don--I don't need your help!"
+Her voice cracked as it finally rose to a delayed yell.

 "Of course, Your Highness," Pascal replied as a matter-of-fact.

-There was no room for him to be here; no need for his self-righteous pity.
+There was no room for him to be here.
+She had no need for his self-righteous pity.
 Yet how could she force his departure without revealing her shameful state?
-Or perhaps, as a tiny voice rode against waves of staunch denial: was his absence what she truly desired at all?
+Or perhaps, as a tiny voice rode against waves of staunch denial: is his absence what I really want?

 "Where is Hauteclaire?"